-Thread a regular sewing needle.
+Thread a regular sewing needle (affiliate link).
 Start threading your way across the hole, beginning at the bottom.
 You only want to push the needle through the topmost bits of material, you don’t want to push all the way through.
 If you do, you’ll see the thread the next time you wear your sweater.

 As you weave back and forth, very gently begin to tighten the thread.
 Don’t tighten too much too fast, or you’ll end up with a knobby bump in the fabric.
 When you’ve gone all the way across the hole, turn the needle around and go back the other direction.